0cjs/sedoc/8bit/video.md

 ~= 3.579545 MHz ±10 Hz with the color information expressed by modulations in phase (hue) and amplitude (saturation).
 - Luminance: average value of Y, but see below.
-- Saturation (I): amplitude of 3.58 MHz waveform added to Y: ±0.07 V = 100%.
+- Saturation (I): amplitude of 3.58 MHz waveform added to Y.
+  - Previously I noted levels of ±0.07 V = 100%, but separate Y/C chroma
+    (see above) specs 0.286 V P-P, so maybe that's the real 100% figure?
-  See below about separating this from luminance.
+  - See below about separating this from luminance.
 This may show as "chroma dots" on old B/W sets that don't do this separation.
 (Newer B/W sets are supposed to filter when a color burst is present.)
 - Hue (Q): phase of 3.58 MHz waveform: 0°=blue, 100°=red, 178°=yellow.
   <img src='img/1k05_ntsc_color_wheel.png' /> <!-- 172 × 127 -->